evansmbithi/REST-API/README.md

 https://marketplace.visualstudio.com/items?itemName=humao.rest-client

 ## OPTIONS
-OPTIONS does not provide actual data but a detailed breakdown of all methods (GET/POST) and arguments (e.g per_page -  maximum number of items to be returned in result set; we get maximum 10 posts; but we can change this number to something else).
+OPTIONS does not provide actual data but a detailed breakdown of all methods (GET/POST) and arguments (e.g per_page -  maximum number of items to be returned in result set; we get maximum 10 posts. but we can change this number to something else).

 <pre>
   OPTIONS http://dev.wordpress/wp-json/wp/v2/posts